 One of the first things we gave up when we went plastic-free was store-bought ketchup.
 If you make kombucha and have let it brew to the point of vinegar, you can use that in place of the vinegars this recipe calls for.
 This ketchup recipe would also work with fermented tomatoes in place of the roasted ones.
 As with the roasted tomatoes, you would still want to run the fermented ones through a food mill or puree them.
 I prefer the food mill to the blades of a blender but not everyone has one.
 This freezes well.

 You will not be able to eat store-bought pizza sauce after you’ve tasted this.
 It’s so easy to make too.
-Just sauté some minced garlic, add chopped tomatoes, salt and spices and cook down for about 10 minutes.
+Just sauté some minced garlic, add chopped tomatoes, salt and herbs and cook down for 10 to 20 minutes.
 This freezes well.

 Before we went plastic-free, in addition to canned tomatoes, I bought lots of canned tomato sauce.
 Replacing it was one of our first plastic-free challenges.
 Like many of the other tomato recipes in this section, this works best if you run the tomatoes through a food mill.
 If you grow piles of tomatoes, you may want to invest in a food mill… This recipe also freezes well.

 The first time my daughter MK made this, I couldn’t believe my tastebuds.
 Vodka and heavy cream make this a rich, velvety sauce.
 So good.
 You could serve this to guests for a special occasion—it tastes that good.
 In a perfect world, I would always run the roasted tomatoes through a food mill before making this but I sometimes skip that step if I’m in a hurry.
-It still tastes good but if you have the time—and the food mill—I’d recommend using it.
+It still tastes good but if you have the time—and the food mill—I highly recommend using it.
 For many of these recipes you can blanch and peel tomatoes instead.
-I find that takes a lot of work.
+I find that requires more work.

 For years I tried to make meatless chili and I tried to like the results.
 Instead of hearty and filling, it had always turned out thin, soupy and unsatisfying.
 My daughter MK came up with a fantastic recipe that I tweaked ever so slightly.
 The umami comes from mushrooms and the sweet potatoes add starch.
 I also add some of the liquid from cooking beans to thicken this.
 I use a spice blend rather than chili powder (which is just a store-bought spice blend).
 Delicious.
 Even my carnivore will eat this.